 Frontend development comes with a lot of challenges.
 Finding ways to simplify the development process and accelerate the execution of tasks is the goal of every development team.
 Having team members collaborate on tasks when working on a large and complex product is extremely difficult.
 Thankfully, microfrontends offer solutions to these challenges.

 Microfrontends entail the splitting of frontend monoliths into several smaller, easier-to-manage pieces.
 This development architecture is crucial as it can improve the effectiveness and efficiency of developers working on frontend code.
-In this article, we will explore what microfrontends are, as well as their benefits, downsides and implementation options.
+In this article, we will explore what micro frontends are with react, as well as their benefits, downsides and implementation options, and microfrontend architecture.
 We will also provide examples in order to help you grasp everything on a practical level.

 Table of contents